KLab-UT/trimming_raw_reads/README.md

 open fastqc_report.html
 ```
 > note: scp is a way to securely copy a file.
 The first parameter is the path to the remote file.
 The second parameter is the path to the destination location (in this scenario we just used the current directory ```.```)
-> note: This will copy to whatever directory you are in.
+> note: The ```.``` at the end of your scp command means the file you are copying will land in the directory you are in.

 At the top of the page, you should see information about the 'Basic statistics' for your reads in the file example.fastq.
 You have 25 total sequences in this file, each of which is of length 100 bp.
 If you look at the example.fastq file (e.g., ```less example.fastq```), you'll see that each read is 100 bp in length (this is your read length).